 Wiring Diagrams for Double Gang Boxes

-This diagram shows two switches in the same box with two separate 120 volt sources.
-Three-wire cable is supplying the source for both switches with the black and red wires going to the bottom switch terminals.
+This diagram shows two switches in the same box with a separate 120 volt source feeding each.
+Three-wire cable is supplying the source for the switches with the black and red wires each connecting to the bottom terminal of a switch.
 The black wire from each light is connected to the top terminal of their respective switch.
 The white and ground wires are spliced to run to each light fixture.

-In this diagram, a light switch and receptacle outlet are wired in the same box.
-Both devices are spliced to the same source and the neutral connects to the neutral on the receptacle and is spliced through to the light fixture located in a separate box.
+In this diagram, a light switch and receptacle are wired in the same box.
+Both devices are spliced to the same hot source and the neutral is spliced to the neutral terminal on the receptacle and to the white wire running through to the neutral at the light fixture located in a separate box.

 This diagram illustrates a switch and receptacle in the same outlet box located in the middle of the circuit.
 This wiring allows the electricity to continue from the receptacle, on to any other outlets in the circuit and it provides a switch to control a light fixture or other load, such as another receptacle or a fan.